Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 Tools shouldn't fall down if you have a f*cked up firewalled environment with no access to the community cookbooks.

+Stake some signposts

+Don't make Chef development to become a silo (make a ChefDK for your organization) - de-siloize operations and development.

 ## How to build something on top of Chef

 Problem people run into: